Elo hell: History

 The term was coined based on the Elo rating system designed by Arpad Elo, which was initially used for chess games but began to be used in video games as well.
 It was initially used by the League of Legends community, but spread in usage to other games that used the same ranking system.
 In these games, players are ranked based on their individual and team performance.
-However, the shortcomings in this system are that comparatively unskilled players, with inflated ratings, can be matched via automated matchmaking to legitimately high skilled players and drag them down when they contribute to the loss of a match.
 Likewise, due to the nature of team-based gameplay, comparatively skilled players can still suffer damage to their rating due to the poor performance of their teammates.
 At low Elo, a skilled player will likely find it easy to rise in rank, while at high Elo, the quality of players improves.
-However, there is a certain range where skilled players can remain stuck regardless of their personal skill, which is referred to as Elo hell.
 In League of Legends, it is said to occur between the 1300 and 1500 range.

 Elo rankings have also been "abused" by players who create parties of their friends in order to "escape" Elo hell.
 This has been addressed by forcing players who are in groups to play against groups of similar size.
 Another way players have attempted to bypass Elo hell is by smurfing, or creating new accounts without a skill rating, which allows them to ascend in rank faster than they would with their original account.

 Elo hell has also been noted as existing outside of video games, such as in the matchmaking app Tinder, which also uses a variant of the Elo rating system.